DilshadDigonta/cDSP-Based-BO-MATLAB-ICME/README.md

 This MATLAB repository includes two main examples:

-1. an analytical test problem based on a nonlinear ninth-order polynomial function, and
+1. an analytical test problem based on a nonlinear eighth-order polynomial function, and
 2. an industry-inspired hot rod rolling case study.

 ---